john-doherty/offline-geo-from-ip/README.md

 Get geo location information from an IP address without an internet connection.

-This is a forked version of [geo-from-ip](https://github.com/VikramTiwari/geo-from-ip) modified to include a local database.
+_This is a modified version of [geo-from-ip](https://github.com/VikramTiwari/geo-from-ip) that includes a local database_.

 ## Installation